rurban/perl-hash-stats/README.md

 where collisions just trigger hash table resizes.
 DJB's DNS server has an explicit check for "hash flooding" attempts.
 Some rare hash tables implementations use rb-trees.

-perl5 should also use prime number sized hash tables to reduce collisions in the averege case.
-For 32bit the primes can be stored in a constant table as in glibc.

 For city there currently exists a simple universal function to easily create collisions per seed.
 Note that this exists for every hash function, just encode your hash SAT solver-friendly and look